aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 ...
 ```

-You can now visit the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/), and you will be able to see your new Module in the `Activated extensions` section of the registry.
+You can now visit the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/), and you should be able to see your new module in the `Activated extensions` section of the relevant registry page.

 ![activated-extensions](/static/advanced/modules/ActivatedExtensions.png)